 “For we who have believed enter that rest, just as He has said, ‘As I swore in My wrath, They shall not enter My rest,’ although His works were finished from the foundation of the world.
 For He has said somewhere concerning the seventh day: ‘And God rested on the seventh day from all His works’; and again in this passage, ‘They shall not enter My rest.’
 Therefore, since it remains for some to enter it, and those who formerly had good news preached to them failed to enter because of disobedience, He again fixes a certain day, ‘Today,’ saying through David after so long a time just as has been said before, ‘Today if you hear His voice, ‘Do not harden your hearts.’’
 For if Joshua had given them rest, He would not have spoken of another day after that.”

-God rested from creation in the seventh day, and it remains for some (those who believe) to enter into His rest because we are still in the seventh day – the day of God’s rest.
-“Today if you hear His voice, do not harden your hearts.”
-The point of Hebrews 4 is that today is still now!
-We are still in the seventh “day”, while God is resting, waiting for us to enter into that rest.
+God rested from creation in the seventh day, and it remains for some (those who believe) to enter into His rest because we are still in the seventh day – the “day” of God’s rest.
+The same passage urges us, “Today if you hear His voice, do not harden your hearts.”
+If you read this verse, “today” means right now for you!
+(Not a “literal” 24-hour day that has come and gone, or a day yet to occur.)

 Frank Turek believes, as I do, that the better evidence and the better interpretation of Genesis 1 is that the Earth is old.
-He says “That God created is more certain (and more important) than when He created!”
+He says, “That God created is more certain (and more important) than when He created!”

-Turek adds, which I believe as well, that there is no conflict between science and the Bible; there are only conflicts between some interpretations of the Bible and (the conclusions to be drawn from) the scientific data.
+Turek adds, which I believe as well, that there is no conflict between science and the Bible; there are only conflicts between some interpretations of the Bible and (some conclusions to be drawn from) the scientific data.

-Finally, Turek urges, “Do not make this a test for orthodoxy!”
+Finally, Turek says, “Do not make this a test for orthodoxy!”
 Go ahead and feel strongly about your own interpretation, but hold it loosely.
 The age of the Earth isn’t a central tenet of Christianity.

 Go ahead and feel strongly about your own interpretation, but hold it loosely

 Your entrance exam for heaven isn’t going to depend on whether you think the world was old or young.
-It will depend on what you did about Jesus.
+(Not that there will actually be an entrance exam.)
+Our entry into heaven depends on what we do about Jesus (not on our understanding of the age of the universe).
 Did you believe?
 Did you submit yourself to God in Christ?
-For similar reason, as some in the Corinthian church were arguing over peripheral things, Paul told the Corinthians he came to them focusing only on Christ, and Him crucified.
-(1 Cor.
-2:2)

 Paul always brings us back to Jesus, and Him crucified.
 This is the mater of “first importance”, Paul says, “that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures, and that He appeared….
 (I Cor.
 15:3b-5a)[i]